 Although the waterproof coating on this bag works well, it also adds extra weight.
 We appreciate the degree of mental comfort it gave us when using it in an exceptionally wet summer season in the Sierra.
 We watched water bead off the coating with relief more than once in our floorless shelter, but we wonder how long this coating will last without being re-treated.

 The REI Co-op Joule 21 is warm and relatively lightweight.
-If it weren't for the lower fill power weight, this bag would be neck and neck with the Rab Neutrino.
-We still think it would be a great choice for your backpacking adventures.
+It is a great choice for your backpacking adventures.